jonmwood/gatsby-cms-test/src/pages/bible-studies/loving-our-neighbors.md

 ---
 templateKey: bible-study
-title: ' LOVING OUR NEIGHBORS'
+title: Loving Our Neighbors
 description: Three topics on how we can love neighbors properly.
 date: 2019-01-10T21:50:53.890Z
-image: /img/flavor_wheel.jpg
+image: ''
 ---
 1. Lying and Telling the Truth
 2. Racial Discrimination